MA Virtual and Extended Realities

 Usually applicants will have an undergraduate degree in a relevant subject or professional experience (such as significant filmmaking or multimedia production), and a commitment to research and reflecting on creative practice.
 We are looking for highly motivated, creative students who are passionate about immersive storytelling and emerging technology.

 Due to the evolving nature of this field, we welcome students from different disciplines and backgrounds, technical and creative.
 We recruit students with experience in filmmaking, theatre, sound design, game design, experience design, animation, graphic design, software development, studio/media arts, scriptwriting, writing, and journalism.

-All applicants are carefully reviewed and shortlisted applicants will be invited to attend an interview.
 You will need to provide a show reel or concise portfolio of previous work for review.
 This may include audio, film, animation, gameplay, design, photography and writing.
 Your portfolio must demonstrate your story development flair and experience.
-Skype or telephone interview will be arranged for international applicants.
+Shortlisted applicants will be invited to an online interview on Microsoft Teams.